A few years back, I posted about seeing a visual quote of a Transformers shot in Tangled/Rapunzel and another in Rango. Since then I have found

 Next up, it’s a shot from Big Ass Spider, which ends with said spiderr landing very quietly.

-Also, wouldn’t it be great if Over the Top had an Over the Top shot in it?
+Finally, wouldn’t it be great if Over the Top had an Over the Top shot in it?
 Father to Son has gotten lots of attention, and it’s over the top shot is nicely done.